-If All Save Themselves To the Editor:
+If All Save Themselves

 We are kindred souls.
 I returned disabled from World War II, bought 600 acres of woodland up here, and built a house in the center.
-We have many advan--good food, finest hardtages wood fuel, clean air and water, good neighbors; our sheep, goats, cattle, fowl and horses are the best.
-We also have a trade that keeps growing because of business policy based on good principles.
+We have many advan--good food, finest hardwood fuel, clean air and water, good neighbors; our sheep, goats, cattle, fowl and horses are the best.
+We also have a trade that keeps growing because of business policy based on good princi-